jasongoodwin/topics/README.md

 ## Outstanding Issues/Optimizations
 There are a couple areas that I can see need some addressing:

+### TEST
+The project is a bit hacked together still - it needs to be covered.
+Good example project, but it needs factoring and tests at this point.

 ### Provide ERROR back to client
 If invalid formats are provided, the server prints a message but doesn't reply to the client.